 B.A.
-Economics Suma Cum Laude, University of Florida, Gainesville, Florida, 2010
+Economics Suma Cum Laude; Political Science Cum Laude, University of Florida, 2010

 Dr. Jerrod Penn is an applied economist focused on the intersection of resource/environmental impacts and policy with sustainability and society, frequently using behavioral analyses.
 His interdisciplinary collaborations include work with entomology, biology, forestry/wildlife, and hospitality/tourism.
 His work has received attention in popular press, including The New York Times and The Los Angeles Times.
-He also enjoys collaborative research/teaching efforts that have led to several teaching awards, undergraduate-authored research publications, and coaching two AAEA national quiz bowl champion teams in 2016 and 2017.
+He also enjoys collaborative research/teaching efforts that have led to several teaching awards, undergraduate-authored research publications, and coaching three AAEA national quiz bowl champion teams in 2016, 2017, and 2019.